email: contact@eastanglianheritage.com | tel: 07901882243 | online form: Contact

 Solution

-East Anglian Heritage undertook writing an archaeological Heritage Impact Assessment (HIA) of the site outlining the benifits of the project over any potential harm to the heritage assets.
+East Anglian Heritage undertook writing an archaeological Heritage Impact Assessment (HIA) of the site outlining the benefits of the project over any potential harm to the heritage assets.

 Outcomes